 (1) The applicant or recipient shall agree in writing before disability benefits are granted or continued to acquire the treatment or devices specified by the retirement board or its designee(s) upon the recommendation of the chair of the medical review board.
 An applicant or recipient shall further agree to timely submit periodic reports of the effect of such continuing treatment or devices.

 (2) The retirement board will not assume the cost of medical treatment or mechanical devices for a recipient except to the extent such treatment or devices are covered under the retirement system health care program and such a recipient has enrolled in a medical plan provided by the retirement system that covers the treatment or devices.

 (3) Disability benefits shall be suspended if the recipient fails to agree or obtain the specified medical treatment or devices or to submit timely reports of such treatment.
 Notice shall be given to the recipient at least thirty days in advance of suspension.
-If the required written agreement, treatment and/or reports are thereafter not received for a period of one year or the disability benefit is terminated for any reason during the one-year period, the recipient's right to the disability benefit shall terminate as of the date of the original suspension.
+If the required written agreement, treatment and/or reports are thereafter not received for a period of one year or the disability benefit is terminated for any reason during the one-year period, the recipient's right to the disability benefit shall terminate as of the effective date of the original suspension.

 (C) Following receipt of notice that consideration of the application is being delayed due to paragraph (A) of this rule, the applicant may submit further medical evidence supporting why treatment or mechanical devices should not be pursued.
 The evidence will be reviewed by the chair of the medical review board and a determination by the chair that the application be delayed while the applicant obtains medical treatment or medical devices shall be final.

 Promulgated Under: 111.15